pivotal-cf/bookbinder/README.md

 ## Deploying

 Bookbinder has the ability to deploy the finished product to either staging or production.
+The deployment scripts use the gem's pre-packaged CloudFoundry Go CLI binary (separate versions for darwin-amd64 and linux-amd64 are included); any pre-installed version of gcf on your system will not be used.

 Deploying to staging is not normally something a human needs to do: the book's Jenkins CI script does this automatically every time a build passes.

-To deploy to production, you need to have CloudFoundry Go CLI installed; assuming you have the go-cf command-line tool installed and on your PATH, the following command will deploy the build in your local 'final_app' directory to staging:
+The following command will deploy the build in your local 'final_app' directory to staging:

     bundle exec bookbinder push_local_to_staging